$42 | 2 hours | 1.5 miles

 -

-If you feel your guide has provided a great experience, gratuities are encouraged — and welcomed — at the end of your tour.
+Gratuities are optional and highly appreciated at the end of your tour.
 The standard tip in the industry is 20%.

 -